iitrabhi/documentation/_doc/4_documenting.rst

 Sphinx Documentation
 ^^^^^^^^^^^^^^^^^^^^

-This directory will contain the documentation for the package.
+This directory contains the documentation for the package.
 This will be automatically generated from python files through Sphinx documentation tool.

 What is Sphinx?